shrinerb/shrine/README.md

 ## Processing

-Shrine allows you to processing attached files either "[on upload](#on-upload)" or "[on-the-fly](#on-the-fly)".
+Shrine allows you to processing attached files either "on upload" or "on-the-fly".
 For example, if your app is accepting image uploads, you can generate a pre-defined set of of thumbnails as soon as the image is attached to a record ("on upload"), or you can generate necessary thumbnails dynamically as they're needed ("on-the-fly").

 In both cases, for image processing you can use the **[ImageProcessing]** gem.
 It provides a convenient unified API for processing with [ImageMagick] or [libvips].
-Here is an example of generating a 600x400 thumbnail with
+Here is an example of generating a thumbnail with ImageProcessing:
-ImageProcessing:

 ```sh
 $ brew install imagemagick